Gedemon/RED-WWII-Edition/readme.txt

 	-- version history --

-v.38 (Xxx xx, 2013):
+v.39 (xxx xx, 2013):
 -

-v.37.b (Jul 09, 2013):
+v.38 (Aug 24, 2013):
-- DLL: Update to patch 1.0.3.18
+- DLL : Update source code to patch 1.0.3.18
+- DLL : Use DLL linking as allowed by patch 1.0.3.70 (no additional installation step for Vanilla Civ5 users)

 v.37 (Jan 06, 2013):
-- UI : show current and next turn values for reinfocements, planned values are updated in real time (for example after combat or after changing city specialization/production)
+- UI : show current and next turn values for reinforcements, planned values are updated in real time (for example after combat or after changing city specialization/production)
 - UI : add local reinforcement data in city screen.
 - UI : change the fonticon for personnel.
 - UI : add color-coding for damage to the aircraft list, add the current aircraft mission to the tooltip.